 The Neuroscience curriculum includes courses taught in a variety of departments and schools at Vanderbilt, as well as courses specifically designed for students majoring in Neuroscience.
 The courses include introductory survey lecture courses, specialized lecture and discussion courses, lab courses, and undergraduate research courses.
-Some recent examples: Biological Basis of Mental Disorders, Cellular Neurobiology, Biological Clocks, Psychopharmacology, Developmental Neuroscience, Neurobiology of Behavior, The Visual System, Social and Cognitive Neuroscience.
+Some recent examples: Biological Basis of Mental Disorders, Cellular Neurobiology, Biological Clocks, Psychopharmacology, Developmental Neuroscience, Neurobiology of Behavior, Computational Neuroscience, Social and Cognitive Neuroscience.

 The Honors Program is designed to engage outstanding students in the neuroscience enterprise, not only as a didactic exercise, but also as a progressive, dynamic research venture.
 Students apply to the program by submitting an application and meeting with the Director of Honors.
 Honors students can expect direct involvement in all aspects of scholarship in the field of neuroscience, especially the excitement of new scientific discovery through research and experimentation.

 The focus of the program is the research experience in the laboratory of the faculty sponsor.
 Research Experiences include all phases of the process including planning the project, learning the necessary techniques, doing experiments, collecting, analyzing, and interpreting data and communicating the outcome to other scientists in the form of a presentation and written report that constitutes the Honors Thesis.

 Recent honors theses include:

 Allison Beers (2017), "Calcium Signaling Drives GABAergic Synaptic Remodeling in C. elegans"

 Joseph Balbona (2017), "Characterizing the role of swip-10 in the regulation of C. elegans dopamine neuron morphology"